The Southern Alpine Resort Management Board is established by the Alpine Resorts (Management) Act

-Tony has run his own businesses for 30 years, mainly in hospitality.
-For the past 15 years, Tony and his wife Penni have owned and run Maryton Park B & B Country Cottages.
-Tony has also been a director of the Dandenong Ranges Banking Group (Bendigo Community Bank) since its inception for 17 years.
-Other board memberships include Chair of the Marysville & Triangle Community Foundation, Regional Development Australia and as a board member of Lake Mountain Alpine Resort Management Board was Chairperson for 3 years.
+Tony has run his own businesses for thirty years, mainly in hospitality.
+For the past fifteen years, Tony and his wife Penni have owned and run Maryton Park B & B Country Cottages.
+Tony was also a director of the Dandenong Ranges Banking Group (Bendigo Community Bank) since its inception for seventeen years.
+Other Board memberships include Chair of the Marysville & Triangle Community Foundation, Regional Development Australia and as a Board member of Lake Mountain Alpine Resort Management Board was Chairperson for 3 years.
 Since the 2009 Black Saturday fires, Tony has chaired the Community Recovery Committee, dealing with all matters regarding the region, tourism, economics, mental health and the overall recovery of the Marysville and Triangle area and is now consulting for Emergency Management Victoria.

-Kerren is principal of Numbat Consulting (which is entering its tenth year of business), a senior consultant at the Clifton Group and a Trustee of the Caulfield Racecourse Reserve.
+Kerren is principal of Numbat Consulting, providing services in public relations, policy, strategy and governance.
+She is also a senior consultant at the Clifton Group and a Trustee of the Caulfield Racecourse Reserve, a member of the Veterinary Practitioners Regulation Board of Victoria and a director of Flemington Financial Services Limited.
 She was a community member of the Victorian Board of the Medical Practitioners Board of Australia for seven years and of the Consultative Council for Human Research Ethics for five years.
 As a volunteer, she was a director of Doutta Galla Community Health, a member of the Swinburne University Human Research Ethics Committee and she chaired the West Centre Against Sexual Assault and the Australian Health Care Reform Alliance.
-She has a strong background in non-government boards, community committees and community groups.
+She has a strong background in government and non-government Boards, community committees and community groups.
 Kerren holds a science degree, a Graduate Diploma in Health and Medical Law and a Diploma of Company Directorship.
 She has worked for the Australian Physiotherapy Association, the College of Obstetricians and Gynaecologists, the Australian Services Union and a number of state and federal members of parliament.

-Svetla is a keen skier with a love for the mountains, mother of two primary school boys with many connections to Gippsland.
-Over the past decade she has worked as a senior manager in the planning, capital works and asset management departments of two regional water corporations, a Melbourne metropolitan water corporation and is currently managing the enterprise asset management for a regional council.
+Svetla and her family share their love for the mountains with all outdoor activities they have to offer.
+Over the past decade she has worked as a senior manager in the planning, capital works and asset management departments of two regional water corporations, a Melbourne metropolitan water corporation and local government in Queensland and Victoria.
 Her engineering background and drive to improve on the status quo, combined with desire to work with staff, management, community and interested groups will assist her in contributing to the vision and strategy determining the future of the Southern Alpine Resort Management Board.